Laser-dressed partial density of states: Methods

 The one-body wave functions $\varphi_{n\mathbf{k}}(\mathbf{r})$ of the field-free Hamiltonian $H^{(0)}$, which describe the ground state of wurtzite ZnO, are calculated using the (L)APW$+$lo method implemented in the Exciting Code \cite{0}.
 We use the generalized gradient approximation functional of Perdew, Burke, and Ernzerhof (GGA-PBE) \cite{GGA-PBE}.
 We consider the $3d^{10}4s^2$ electrons of Zn and the $2s^2 2p^4$ electrons of O as valence electrons.
-We apply the scissors approximation \cite{Sciss} and correct the calculated band gap {\blue 0.77 eV} to the experimentally-reported gap of around 3.4 eV \cite{ozgur2005comprehensive}.
+We apply the scissors approximation \cite{Sciss} and correct the calculated band gap 0.77 eV to the experimentally-reported gap of around 3.4 eV \cite{ozgur2005comprehensive}.
 Ref.~\cite{ZnO} has shown that the DOS of the conduction states calculated in the GW approximation agrees well with the one obtained in the DFT calculation using the GGA-PBE potential except for an energy shift.
 This validates the application of the scissor operator in cases where accurate band gap estimation is not required.
 Gaussian broadening of 0.27 eV is used.

 We use the calculated Bloch wave functions as the basis functions to construct and diagonalize the Floquet-Bloch Hamiltonian as described in \cite{hsu2006floquet}.
 The number of blocks of the Floquet-Bloch matrix, $k$-points, and bands are increased in the computations until convergence of the Fourier components of the optically induced PDOS is reached.
 The laser-induced changes are converged for a $16 \times 16 \times 10$ $\mathbf{k}$-point grid, 150 conduction states, and $2\mu_{\text{max}}+1 = 121$ blocks of the Floquet Hamiltonian.
+In the calculations of the laser-dressed PDOS, we consider the states up to $l = 2$ in the case of oxygen and up to $l = 3$ in the case of zinc.
+States with higher $l$ are not included, because their energies are more than 30 eV above the band gap and thus cannot be relevant to the laser-induced dynamics (see Fig.~S1).

 The optically induced charge distributions were computed using the formalism developed in Ref.~\cite{popova2024microscopic}.
-The $\mu$\textsuperscript{th}-order density amplitudes, $\rho_{\mu}(\mathbf{r})$, entering Eq.~\eqref{Eq_TD_density}, were calculated considering only the plane wave part of the one-body Kohn-Sham wave functions, $\varphi_{n\mathbf{k}}(\mathbf{r})$.
+The $\mu$th-order density amplitudes, $\rho_{\mu}(\mathbf{r})$, entering Eq.~\eqref{Eq_TD_density}, were calculated considering only the plane wave part of the one-body Kohn-Sham wave functions, $\varphi_{n\mathbf{k}}(\mathbf{r})$.
 The calculations were performed on a single unit cell of wurtzite ZnO using a spatial grid of $50 \times 50 \times 80$ points.